OnstakInc/cisco-tetration-hol/labguide/module10/README.md

 <div class="step" id="step-020"><a href="#step-020" style="font-weight:bold">Step 020</a></div>

+Examine the other alarms that were generated.
+These show the initial access where the command shell was spawned from the Java process.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module10/images/module10_020.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module10/images/module10_020.png" style="width:100%;height:100%;"></a>

+YOU HAVE FINISHED THIS MODULE

 | [Return to Table of Contents](https://onstakinc.github.io/cisco-tetration-hol/labguide/) | [Go to Top of the Page](https://onstakinc.github.io/cisco-tetration-hol/labguide/module10/) | [Continue to the Next Module](https://onstakinc.github.io/cisco-tetration-hol/labguide/module11/) |